cscart/docs/en/user_guide/addons/warehouses/how_it_works.rst

 * Customer's rate area (retrieved either from the profile, or from geolocation).

-* The quantity of products in stores and warehouses that "Ship to" the rate area.
+* The quantity of products in the stores and warehouses that "Ship to" the rate area.

 For example, see the picture below.
 The quantity of products from this store will be available in all existing rate areas, because the store ships to them all.